 Natural Disaster Recovery Plan

 - Make sure everyone is safe.
-Stay tuned to the radio or television until an official "all clear" is given.
-If you were evacuated, return home only after authorities advise it is safe to do so.
+Stay tuned to local authorities until an official "all clear" is given.
+If you were evacuated, return only after authorities advise it is safe to do so.

-- Have a qualified individual check for gas leaks or electrical system damage.
-Report those problems to the utility companies right away.
+- If warranted, have a qualified individual check for gas leaks or electrical system damage.
+Report any problems to the applicable utility companies right away.

 - Protect your property from further damage.
 Arrange for reasonable temporary repairs.
-Board up broken windows to protect against vandalism or additional weather damage.
+Board up broken windows to help protect against vandalism or additional weather damage.
 Take photos of the damage and save all bills and materials receipts.
-(Do not make permanent repairs until the insurance adjuster has reviewed the damage.)
+Do not make permanent repairs until the insurance adjuster has reviewed the damage.

 - Throw out questionable food.
-Discard any food that has come in contact with contaminants, such as flood water or smoke.
+Discard any food that has come in contact with contaminants, such as flood water.
 If the power is out, make sure to leave the freezer and refrigerator closed to keep food cold for as long as possible.

 - Refuel portable generators with caution.
 Turn off the generator and let it cool down before refueling.
 Fuel spilled on hot engine parts could ignite.